 What is this process doing to our culture?

-What are the children learning from seeing this?
+What are the children learning from seeing this happening around them?

-Is it not the same approach that is eliminating inconvenient life everywhere?
+Could it be the self same approach that is eliminating inconvenient life everywhere?
+Weeds, trees, bees?

-When particular individuals consistently run into the personal boundaries of others and therefore become isolated, to what degree is it “their problem”?
+When particular individuals with difficulties consistently run into the personal boundaries of others and therefore become isolated, to what degree is it “their problem”?
 Could it also mean anything for those personal boundaries?
 Are they really as personal as we may believe?

 Could we be reinforcing the very prejudices we long to address?

 Is there any value in having “difficult” people in our midst?

 In such troubled times, when there is so much we are each struggling with, could it be that gathering such folk in might better serve the whole?
 Might listening to them be a worthy endeavour?
 Not to “help them” or “support them”, but to learn and live and model interdependence, and much more besides?